Rachel Smith, LMT

 As a massage and CranioSacral therapist, I have served a range of clients from professional artists and athletes to disabled children, pregnancy to elderly, active to retired military, and animals.
 Tuning in to the nervous system to facilitate each client into a healing state in the moment is a gift and a responsibility.

-I have since realized that once my clients’ brainwaves were in harmony, their nervous systems felt calmer to the touch, which gives rise to more effective bodywork.
+I have since realized that once my clients’ brainwaves were organized, their nervous systems felt calmer to the touch, which gives rise to more effective bodywork.
 I developed a protocol combining CranioSacral Therapy and HPN neurofeedback in my practice with a primary interest in brain health.
 The results I witness continue to be rewarding.